iZeaoGamer/Zector/major.md

 NOTE

 Mob Killer enchants is useful for when killing mobs at spawn.
 You’ll be able to obtain more XP, which leads to being able to buy repairs using /blacksmith, and being able to convert using XP as Currency by typing /converter.
+- Fixed enchants becoming free in /enchant, and not reducing your tokens.
+- Cleaned-up Auto Restarting.
+- We've removed the following functions from AutoRestart system: getRestartTimer(), getEarlyTimer(), setRestartTimer(), and setEarlyTimer().
+This is simply because it was too buggy to handle.
+- Restart Timer is now configurable.
+- Restart Timer now relies on minutes, not seconds.
+- Fixed a bug, where Restart Timer would be buggy, and wouldn't always restart as it should do.
+(Untested)
+- Broadcast announcements for restarting is now more better, and easier understandable.
+Example: 2 minutes till restart would broadcast instead of 2:00.
+This was sometimes very confusing as to what it meant, so we've decided to add this change for the better as well.
+- Fixed slowness being too OP on Sloth.
+- Fixed slowness being too OP on Paralyse
+- Fixed crash upon activating Skill Swipe.
+- LifeSteal now has 1% per level chance of activation.
+- Wither now has 1% per level chance of activation.
+- Poison now has a 1% per level chance of activation.
+- Fixed crash caused by OverLord and max health.
+(Untested)
+- Lightning now activates on players, rather than on blocks.
+(Untested)
+- Lethal now activates on players, rather than on blocks.
+(Untested)
+- Hallucination now has a 1% per level chance of activation.
+- Fixed Godly OverLord dupe glitch, where hearts would endlessly regain health without any max health limits.
+- Godly OverLord now requires OverLord 3+ to activate.
+- Obliterate Custom Enchant has been debuffed to Level 1.
+This is due to its OPness.
+- RagDoll custom enchant no longer takes fall damage upon landing after activation took place.
+- Storm Caller now deals Damage to the attacker.
+- Fixed amplifier for Poison.
+- Fixed amplifier for Wither.
+- Obliterate now has a 1% per level chance of activation.
+- RagDoll now has a 2% per level chance of activation.
+- Storm Caller now has a 2% per level chance of activation.
+- Voodoo now has a 2% per level chance of activation.
+- Messages for all MCMMO related custom enchants.
+(Skill Swipe, Training, Nimble, etc etc) now appear once enchant is activated.